vpnhood/VpnHood.Client.App.Android.Ads.UnityAds/README.md

+# Note
-This project has stopped as UnityAds content policy does not support VPN apps.
+This project has been stopped as UnityAds content policy does not support VPN apps.